1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Yes, especially when the logo is planned for the left chest.

-A left chest pocket can compete with embroidery, heat transfer, or a small brand mark.
 The logo may look squeezed, or it may need to move to a less natural position.

 That is why pocket placement and logo placement should be confirmed together before sampling.